 - For people that are mostly doing cave tours, you might prefer a Women’s Hiking Sandal or a Men’s Hiking Sandal.

-- If it’s basically all water activities for you like tubing and snorkeling, Quick Drying Water Shoes are great.
+- If it’s basically all water activities for you like tubing and snorkeling, Quick Drying Aqua Socks are easy to pack and perfect.

 - For those that love their current hiking shoes that aren’t waterproof, you can use this heavy duty water repellant spray to make them water resistant.

 4. A Waterproof Phone Pouch Should Be on Your Belize Packing List

 Protect your phone during cave tours and water activities with a waterproof phone pouch.
 It also is a great thing to protect your phone by the pool.
 A lanyard waterproof pouch works with most cell phone models.
 It will also hold money or ID and can be worn around your neck to keep everything safe and secure.

 5. Use a Dry Bag as Your Day Pack or Belize Backpack